kiandaneshi/kiandaneshi/README.md

 hi, im kian

-been learning to code / programme for about 12-18 months. apply it to various medical / surgical research projects - namely plastic and reconstructive surgery
+been learning to code / programme for about 12-18 months.

+apply it to various medical / surgical research projects - mostly plastic and reconstructive surgery

+aiming for a career in academic plastic surgery. looking to develop the field of computational plastic surgery

-sometimes dabble in fun personal projects too
+also i sometimes dabble in fun personal projects too

 <!--